 Common Tea Questions

-Outside of the general questions about tea, health benefits and flavor profiles, there are a handful of common questions that keep popping up when talking with tea buyers.
+Outside of the general questions about tea, health benefits and flavor profiles, there are a handful of common questions that will pop up when talking with tea buyers.
 This lesson attempts to identify and answer the most common of these questions.

 How long is tea good for?